project44/manifest/.github/CONTRIBUTING.md

 ## Pull Request

-Before working on an issue or feature please review any tickets, pr's, and discussions to be certain that no one is actively working on the same issue or feature.
+Before working on an issue or feature please review any tickets, pull requests, and discussions to be certain that no one is actively working on the same issue or feature.

 ### Making a Pull Request